Frequently asked questions

 When altering a flat in the UK, you generally need your landlord's written permission (a Licence to Alter) as most leases restrict changes, especially structural ones.
 Simple improvements might have fewer hurdles: check your lease for specific clauses, as unauthorised alterations risk legal action, while consent for improvements shouldn't be unreasonably withheld.

-View This Guide from The Leasehold Advisory Service for guidance.
+View This Guide from The Leasehold Advisory Service and This Flow Chart from earlkendrick.com for guidance.

 If your neighbour is a tenant, you could contact their landlord.